danthemango/DANIEL-GUENTHER-IS24-full-stack-competition-req97073/README.md

 Local Development Notes
 -----------------------
 (not part of submission)

-To debug the frontend, cd into the directory and run `npm install`, then `npm run dev` and it should be vieweable on http://127.0.0.1:5173/
+To debug the frontend, run:
+- `cd frontend`
+- `npm install`
+- `npm run dev`
+- open a browser window to http://127.0.0.1:5173/